Visit Our Courtyard

-In their courtyard poolside enclosure, cormorants show off their diving prowess and pelicans splash into the water to scoop fish into their throat pouches.
+In their courtyard poolside enclosure, our pelicans splash into the water to scoop fish into their throat pouches and our gull shows off her beautiful red beak.
 Members of the public can visit to learn about and watch our pool birds’ adaptations to their watery environment.

 Routines and training give captive animals activity and challenges.
 Behavior-enriching activities such as finding hidden food or eating food frozen like a popsicle are stimulating events that keep animals mentally and physically healthy.
 Maintaining the mental health of our Ambassador animals is an important component of being a Wildlife Ambassador volunteer.

 Invite a Wildlife Ambassador to Your Child’s School

 Live wild animal Ambassadors are available for one or two 60-minute programs daily at a location within a maximum one-hour travel distance from WildCare.
 Click to learn more…